CharlieSus/DayZAdvancedLogging/README.md

 # AdvancedLogging
-A python script to allow for advanced logging in DayZ
+A python script to allow for advanced logging in DayZ.
+You MUST have python installed already, I will not be doing a walkthrough on how to do that.
+I will also not be providing a walkthrough on how to do Discord WebHooks, as you should already know how to do that if you are going to use this.

 Introducing AdvancedLogging, a python based script to allow for advanced logging of DayZ logs, that attaches text files to discord webhooks.
 This script will automatically monitor a specified folder path for the newest file, and monitor said file to upload the newest line in the file as a message to discord.